carpdiem/carpdiem.github.io/_essays/Communication-Management-and-Leadership-in-Startups.markdown

 This means managers taking the heat when one of their team screws up.
 It means colleagues giving credit to otherwise invisible advice from others when it helps their project succeed.
 And it means the CEO rolling up their sleves and turning a god damned wrench if it's truly "all hands on deck".

 As a leader, you need to evaluate everything around you for whether it encourages or diminishes this kind of trust.
-Get it right and prosper with engaged colleagues, good retention, and full engagement.
+Get it right and prosper with engaged colleagues, good retention, and full buy-in to the mission.
 Get it wrong and suffer.

 For example, if you want to make sure that your remote employees feel like a full part of the team, don't bring them into HQ for a bonding offsite, but send your HQ team on an offsite to the remote location.